-Kingscliff Just south of Tweed Heads, Kingscliff (not Kingscliffe), with a population of just over 6000, is a beach community offering a wide variety of holiday accomodation and water based activities.
+Kingscliff Just south of Tweed Heads, Kingscliff (not to be confused with Kingscliffe in Queensland), with a population of just over 6000, is a beach community offering a wide variety of holiday accomodation and water based activities.

 Together with the villages of Chinderah and Fingal Head, it is a popular family destination which provides beach and estuary access for swimming, surfing (of course!), fishing and water sports. >> More info.

 Cudgen Creek, Kingscliff.
 Photo © courtesy of : Sunrise Cove Holiday Apartments